DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 These games are essentially source ports but with a difference compared to typical ports in that the original game ROM is normally needed to run the game.

-ES-DE supports such games for the _n64_ system on Linux, macOS and Windows.

-Below is an example for the _Perfect Dark_ port which can be found at https://github.com/fgsfdsfgs/perfect_dark
+Below is an example for the _Perfect Dark_ port which can be found at https://github.com/fgsfdsfgs/perfect_dark for desktop operating systems and https://github.com/izzy2lost/perfect_dark for Android.

+Like mentioned you need to supply your own game ROM file as the recompilation does not contain any game assets for Copyright reasons.

+**Android**

+First download and install the APK, then import the game into the Nintendo 64 system via the _Game importer_ that can be found in the _Utilities_ menu.

+After ES-DE has reloaded set the alternative emulator to _Native port_ via the metadata editor.
+The game should now run correctly and you should be able to scrape it like any regular game.

 **Linux**